hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 Test Suite Tags

 - `@critical` - Test cases to ensure the network is up and running and satisfies base scenarios.
+Total cost to run 31.6 ℏ.
 - `@release` - Test cases to verify a new deployed version satisfies core scenarios and is release worthy.
+Total cost to run 19.2 ℏ.
 - `@acceptance` - Test cases to verify most feature scenarios meet customer acceptance criteria.
+Total cost to run 6.5 ℏ.
-- `@fullsuite` - All cases - this will require some configuration of feature files.
+- `@fullsuite` - All cases - this will require some configuration of feature files and may include some disabled tests that will fail on execution.
+Total cost to run 33.9 ℏ.

+> **_NOTE:_** Any noted total costs are estimates.
+> They will fluctuate with test coverage expansion, improvements and network fee schedule changes.

 Feature based Tags